hitdshu/hitnlls/README.md

 We developed a cone ADMM algorithm for convex cone optimization problem(LP/SOCP/SDP).
 Check files there if you feel interested.

 ### common
 This folder defines the register and timer, which are needed by other modules.
+Included also is a light weight logger.

 ### geometry
 Our customized implementation of several lie groups(SO2/SO3/SE2/SE3) can be utilized for representation and optimization of poses in 2d and 3d space.
 The jet class here is for auto differentiation just as ceres.
 The lie groups defined here can be combined with jet to make auto differentiation in mainfolds much simpler.